larkben/larkben.github.io/index.md

 title: Welcome to my mind palace
 ---

 Hello my name is Benjamin.
-In my field of work that's as specific as I'd like to be.
 I like computers and computing.

-I specilize in the following:
+I am most well known for my work in...
 - smart contracts
 - systems engineering
 - web stack (backend and frontend)